Sharp existence conditions and geometric inheritance for overdetermined free boundary problems of Laplacian and bi-Laplacian type: Conclusion and perspectives

 \section{Conclusion and perspectives}

 We have established sharp existence conditions for overdetermined free boundary problems for the Laplacian and bi-Laplacian with non-constant Neumann data.
-The variational approach, combined with integral inequalities, yields a unified framework that encompasses a wide range of physical applications: potential theory, plate theory, electromagnetism, and shape optimization.
-The regularity result based on \cite{barkatou2002} ensures that minimizers in the \(C\)-GNP class have a boundary \(\partial \Omega \setminus C\) which is \(C^{1,\alpha}\) away from \(C\), while the contact set \(\partial \Omega \cap \partial C\) consists of Wiener-regular points.
-This justifies the shape derivative calculus even when the free boundary meets the fixed convex set.
+The variational approach, combined with integral inequalities, yields a unified framework encompassing potential theory, plate theory, electromagnetism, and shape optimization.
+The regularity result based on \cite{Barkatou2002} and the new inheritance theorem (Theorem \ref{thm:inheritance}) ensure that minimizers and the associated foliation stay in $\mathcal{O}_C$.